-4 West 58th Street,
+4 W. 58th Street,

-43 people favorited this theater
+57 people favorited this theater

-This luxurious art house in Manhattan’s Midtown has an Art Moderne exterior.
-The auditorium has blue velvet walls and seating for 421 on the main floor and in the 150 in the balcony.
+The first of the post-war movie houses constructed in Manhattan, the Paris Theatre is directly across from the Plaza Hotel and not much further from the beginning of Central Park.
+This luxurious art house in Manhattan’s Midtown has a plain Art Moderne exterior.
+The auditorium has blue velvet walls and seating for 421 on the main floor and 150 in the balcony.
 It has excellent projection and sound.
-The atmosphere is elegant, including with well attired and helpful staff.
+The atmosphere is elegant, including with a well attired and helpful staff.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.